1st November 2017 by Jess

 Origin: Germany, Austria, Denmark, The Netherlands.

-Popular in: jelly, syrups, ribena, jelly, compote, desserts
+Popular in: jam, syrups, ribena, jelly, compote, desserts

 What are the health benefits of redcurrants and blackcurrants?